- Understanding the Model Context Protocol (MCP) for AI Integration

 Each transport defines how MCP messages are exchanged and framed (delimited) on the wire, ensuring reliable, ordered delivery of JSON-RPC messages.
 Below is an overview of the connection flows and framing for each transport:

-• Connection Flow: Used when the MCP client (within the host application) and server run on the same machine.
-The host application launches the server as a subprocess (e.g., npx -y @modelcontextprotocol/server-filesystem /path/to/root).
-Communication occurs over the server’s stdin and stdout pipes, effectively forming the “connection.”
+- Connection Flow: Used when the MCP client (within the host application) and server run on the same machine.
+The host application launches the server as a subprocess and wires its stdin/stdout streams to the MCP client.
+Communication occurs entirely over these pipes, effectively forming the connection.

 Transport Abstraction

 MCP’s design ensures the higher-level protocol (JSON-RPC + capabilities) remains consistent across transports.
-Developers can switch transports—e.g., from STDIO during development to WebSockets in production—without altering the core logic of their MCP client or server.
+Developers can switch transports as an example, from STDIO during development to WebSockets in production without altering the core logic of their MCP client or server.
 SDKs or transport handlers abstract away the details of framing and connection management, allowing seamless transitions between transports based on deployment requirements.

 Capabilities in MCP: Tools, Resources, and Prompts

-Establishing a connection in MCP involves both setting up the transport and performing a protocol handshake.
-At the transport level, this means connecting via STDIO, HTTP+SSE, or WebSocket as discussed earlier (e.g. launching a subprocess for STDIO, or opening an HTTP connection for SSE events).
+Establishing a connection in MCP involves both setting up the transport (STDIO, HTTP+SSE, or WebSocket) and performing a protocol handshake.
 Once the low-level connection is open, the MCP handshake occurs at the JSON-RPC level:

 {